alxndrdiaz/alxndrdiaz.github.io/README.md

 # About
 My name is Alexander (he/him) Ramos Diaz.
 I have experience developing computational tools to analyze environmental DNA as well as eukaryotic genomes.
-I also enjoy hiking and (amateur) wildlife photography.

 Experience:

-1. Development of bioinformatics workflows in Nextflow.
+1. Development of bioinformatics pipelines in Nextflow.
-2. Genomics of fungi and bacteria applied to biotechnology.
+2. Genomics of fungi and applications to biotechnology.
-4. Metagenomics applied to crop biotechnology.
+4. Metagenomics.

 Research interests and other stuff I would love to contribute to:

 1. Pathogen genomics (bacteria, eukaryotes, and viruses).
-2. Applications of genomics to bioremediation.
-3. Recombination of RNA viruses and its role in zoonotic diseases.
+4. Evolution and ecology of viral zoonotic diseases.
-4. Insect Biodiversity of Mexico and Guatemala.
+3. Insect biodiversity.
-5. Ancient Metagenomics.
+4. Ancient metagenomics.

 # Contact information